-Not only is gratitude consistently next to connection in happiness studies, it is also showing up in studies of business success.
+There is gratitude consistently next to connection in happiness studies, but it also shows up in studies of business success.

-It wouldn’t surprise me if it impacted health and longevity directly too and was fully at the intersection with connection.
+It wouldn’t surprise me if it impacted health and longevity directly, too, and was entirely at the intersection with the connection.

-Gratitude with customers, clients and network is a way to selfishly have better (more fruitful) days.
+Gratitude with customers, clients, and the network is a way to have better (more fruitful) days selfishly.
 The irony of how self-serving the act is can’t be lost on many, right?

 There’s a saying, “If you look at what you have in life, you’ll always have more.
 If you look at what you don’t have in life, you’ll never have enough.”

-In business there’s an opportunity to focus on what is working and to be grateful and acknowledge it.
+In business, there’s an opportunity to focus on working and being grateful and acknowledging it.
 This gives you the energy and momentum to accomplish more and to leverage core strengths.

-More effort on strategy and growth results in more strategic growth.
+More effort on strategy and growth results in more strategic development.